 The purpose of this assignment is to define a technical term used in my academic field of computer science.
-This assignment contains a parenthetical definition, a sentence definition, and an expanded definition of the word, "cache".
-In computer science, it is often very useful to be able to explain technical terms to people with little knowledge of computer technology.
+For this assignment, I wrote a parenthetical definition, a sentence definition, and an expanded definition for the word cache.
+In computer science, it is often very useful to be able to explain technical terms to non-technical people.
+This assignment gives me practice teaching non-technical people about a complex term in a way that is understandable to them.
+In my expanded definition, I used bold text to tell the reader when I am an expansion strategy.